VictorHarbo/PPDiscover/README.md

 # PPDiscover

 PPDiscover is a full-stack application consisting of a Java Spring Boot backend and a Vue.js frontend.
+The application requires a Solr instance with a configured 'ppdiscover' collection for data storage and search functionality.

 ## Project Structure